-- 1. Copy the certificate from the host computer to the root of the microSD card or the device's internal memory.
-See USB Communication for information about connecting the device to a host computer and copying files. - 2.
+- Copy the certificate from the host computer to the root of the device's internal memory.
+See USB Communication on page 37 for information about connecting the device to a host computer and copying files. - 2.
 Go to Settings. - 3.
-Touch Security > Advanced > Encryption & credentials. - 4.
-Touch Install from storage. - 5.
+Touch Security > Encryption & credentials. - 4.
+Touch Install a certificate. - 5.
 Navigate to the location of the certificate file. - 6.
 Touch the filename of the certificate to install. - 7.
 If prompted, enter the password for credential storage.
 If a password has not been set for the credential storage, enter a password for it twice and then touch OK. - 8.
 If prompted, enter the certificate's password and touch OK.